 Additionally, more women are in PMET (Professionals, Managers, Executives, and Technicians) occupations, rising from 50% to 59% of employed females from 2010 to 2020.
 With women now better equipped to develop their careers and stepping into higher-paying industries, we have also observed a rise in the median gross monthly income for both full-timers and part-timers (including Employer CPF) over the decade.

-Most notably, a report1 published in 2020 revealed that the discrepancy in Singapore's Adjusted Gender Pay Gap has narrowed from 8.8% in 2002 to 6.0% in 2018, according to the latest available data at the time of analysis.
+Most notably, the discrepancy in Singapore's Adjusted Gender Pay Gap has narrowed from 8.8% in 2002 to 4.3% in 2020.
 A lower number is great news because this means that women are progressively catching up to their male counterparts and closing the gap in terms of wages, in tandem with evolving attitudes and the dissipation of gender discrimination in the workplace.

 While much remains to be done to support our women in the workplace, the measures that have been implemented indicate a promising inclination to continue striving toward a progressive, gender-inclusive workforce, which has been rewarded with optimistic results.